Dr. Mary Jane Ballou – “Sacred Music in the Secular Sphere: Can Beauty Lead to the Good and the True?”

 At the College, Stevens developed a program of foundational musical skills in which students gained proficiency in Liturgical and Secular Music through courses in Gregorian chant, polyphony, theory, sight-reading, harmony, composition, counterpoint and pedagogy.
 The general level of Catholic church musicians’ skills was greatly improved through this training.
 Mother Stevens’ influence was felt in American Catholic musical education up to and beyond Vatican II.

-Heitor Caballero – “Sacred Music in Latin America, a Loss of Identity”
+Heitor Caballero – “Sacred Music in Latin America, Rediscovering a Treasure”

 Mary Ann Carr Wilson – “Chant Camp for Parishes”

 A fun and formative way to develop and maintain a youth choir, this presentation discusses how a week-long summer youth program which focuses on Gregorian chant can provide liturgical catechesis, foster Catholic identity, assist in music literacy, and assist in developing a sacred music program, particularly amongst the youth of a parish.
 A comparative review of three parish camps over a period of five years will be offered.
 Musical instruction, repertoire adaptability, and possible progression of such a program will be covered, as will challenges of administrative tasks and volunteer management.
 I will discuss demonstrable areas of benefit to each parish following the chant camps in the areas of: building sacred music programs, including but not limited to youth choirs; engaging Catholic youth through participation in authentic, timeless, and universal sacred music; moving towards a deeper restoration of sung liturgy and fulfillment of the goals of the Second Vatican Council with regard to sacred music.